 A major law that protects the rights of such people is the American Disabilities Act (Womenshealth.gov, 2010).
 The implication of this law within the parameters of mental illness is the prohibition of patients with mental illness to be treated any differently than other people, unless there is a medical or practical reason.
 Our society has extended these ideas to make a mutual effort as a society to stop the use of slurs.

-Stigma Extends to Developmental Disorders and Learning Disabilities too
+Mental Health Stigma and Developmental Disorders and Learning Disabilities

 "Retarded" - the R-word